Where to see the lambing this spring

 Cambridgeshire

-If you’re not close to a farm that invites the public to its lambing, there are still plenty of places to see them out in the countryside.
+There are plenty of places to see them out in the countryside.
 Walking in the Brecon Beacons in March and April brings you close to many herds with tiny new lambs trotting alongside big ewes.
 The Lake District, meanwhile, is filled annually with Herdwicks, a breed of sheep native to Cumbria with a distinctive white face and thick grey wool.

 Lambing season is a beautiful occasion for a family holiday.
 Just be warned that you can’t take any of these adorable creatures home, much as you might want to smuggle one away!